leosep/InventoryRFIDReader/README.md

 # InventoryRFIDReader

-This Inventory Management System is designed to work with the **Nordic ID Merlin RFID Reader**, running a Windows CE application that interacts with a web service to manage asset data.
+This is an example of an Inventory Management System designed to work with the **Nordic ID Merlin RFID Reader**, running a Windows CE application that interacts with a web service to manage asset data.
 The system performs asset lookup, barcode scanning, and asset group management via the web service.

 ## Project Overview